30 (album): Composition

-"All Night Parking" is an interlude that features jazz pianist Erroll Garner, marking the first feature on a studio album by Adele.
-The song centers around the musical base of Joey Pecoraro's "Finding Parking" (2017), which samples Garner's "No More Shadows" (1964).
-The song is about falling in love in a long-distance relationship and the excitement that comes with it, even if it won't last.
-The song is only two minutes and forty-one seconds in length, making it the shortest track on the album.
-"Woman like Me" is the album's ninth track, built on an acoustic instrumental.
-The song is about a lover not willing to move on from his previous relationship, and letting his past cloud his current relationship, with Adele calling her lover out on his laziness and self-doubt.
-"Hold On" is a gospel-tinged song with Adele being backed by a choir.
-The song describes Adele's feelings about her divorce and telling herself to stay hopeful for the future.
-"To Be Loved" is another piano ballad, with lyrics a future version of Adele's son, explaining her divorce and finding the path to happiness again.
-The album's closer, "Love Is a Game", is a cinematic jazz influenced cut that lyrically details finding love again and navigating the ways of love.
+"All Night Parking" is an interlude that features Garner.
+The song is built around a sample of Joey Pecoraro's "Finding Parking" (2017), which in turn samples Garner's 1964 live performance of his song "No More Shadows" on the BBC television program Jazz 625.
+The song is about falling in love in a long-distance relationship and the excitement that comes with it.
+"Woman Like Me", the album's ninth track, has an acoustic instrumental.
+The song is about a partner who is not willing to move on from his previous relationship and lets it cloud his current one.
+Adele calls him out for his laziness and self-doubt.
+"Hold On" is a gospel-tinged song, with Adele backed by a choir.
+The song describes her feelings about her divorce and telling herself to stay hopeful for the future.
+"To Be Loved" is also a piano ballad, on which Adele explains her divorce to her son and hopes to find a path to true happiness.
+The album's closer, "Love Is a Game", is a cinematic jazz-influenced song that lyrically details finding love again and navigating a romantic relationship.